theQRL/api.theqrl.org/source/includes/_autoWalletAPI.md

 ## RelayMessageTxnBySlave

 > Use this to relay a message on the network using a slave OTS key.
-The address must have slave trees and have been created using the [AddNewAddressWithSlaves](#addnewaddresswithslaves) or this will fail.
+The address must have slave trees, and have been created using the [AddNewAddressWithSlaves](#addnewaddresswithslaves) or this will fail.

 ```shell
 # RelayMessageTxnBySlave Request